COMMUNITY and SCHOOL PROFILE

-To ensure a productive learning atmosphere, Brantley Elementary School has a principal, fourteen regular education teachers, two resource teachers who provide services to students with special needs, a reading intervention and math teacher, reading coach, librarian, counselor, secretary, three child nutrition program workers, six bus drivers, one custodian who also serves as a bus driver, a part-time home bound teacher, and a part time nurse.
+To ensure a productive learning atmosphere, Brantley Elementary School has a principal, fourteen regular education teachers, two resource teachers who provide services to students with special needs, a reading and math interventionist, reading coach, librarian, counselor, secretary, three child nutrition program workers, six bus drivers, one custodian who also serves as a bus driver, a part-time home bound teacher, and a full time nurse.
 Brantley has a part time speech pathologist and a teacher for the gifted.

-To ensure that students are prepared for kindergarten, Brantley works closely with the Dallas County Head Start program for preschoolers.
+To ensure that students are prepared for kindergarten, Brantley works closely with the Office of School Readiness (OSR) Prekindergarten program and the Dallas County Head Start program for preschoolers.
 A smooth transition is provided for students, parents, and teachers with an orientation in the Spring of the year.